 The amount of area that is required as mitigation shall be proportionate to the amount of area within the existing floodplain that is proposed to be modified, as shown in the table below.
 Depending on the condition of the area being modified, X square feet of mitigation must be provided for every 1 square feet modified (for a ratio of X:1).
-There is a multiplier of two for providing off-site mitigation (versus the ratios established for restoration above).
+The ratios for providing off-site mitigation are the same as the ratios established for restoration above.

 Condition of the Area Proposed for Floodplain Modification (as determined by Functional Assessment) Location of Proposed Modification

 Outside Critical Water Quality Zone Critical Water Quality Zone

-Good 8:1 16:1
+Good or Excellent 4:1 8:1

-Fair 6:1 12:1
+Fair 3:1 6:1

-Poor 4:1 8:1
+Poor 2:1 4:1